marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 A quick look at the network
 =======
-The first approach I tried was to dump network traffic, in case something obvious would turn up.
-I could not dump the traffic on the machine itself during PXE boot, and dumping at the other end of the communication was not a good idea either, so I asked the network team to set up port mirroring towards a host over which I had complete control.
-It worked well, mixed up with tons of non relevant traffic I could see my client loading pxelinux image and then going radio silence.
+The first approach I attempted was to dump network traffic, in case something obvious would turn up.
+I could not dump the traffic on the machine itself during PXE boot, and dumping at the other end of the communication was not a good idea either, so I had port mirroring configured towards a host over which I had complete control.
+It worked well, mixed up with non-relevant traffic I could see my client loading pxelinux image and then going radio silence.
 Here I made the first assumption, that unfortunately turned out to be wrong later on: after relinquishing control to pxelinux, there is no network activity whatsoever.

 DHCP and TFTP servers
 =======
-The following piece that I needed was my own DHCP/TFTP infrastructure, so that I could bypass the production servers and point directly to my test instances where I could deploy a custom pxelinux.
+The next component that I needed was my own DHCP/TFTP infrastructure, so that I could bypass the production servers and point directly to my test instances where I could deploy a custom pxelinux.
 This also turned out doable.
 What was necessary was the following: